maaclin/DevOps/2. BASH/README.md

 <img width="434" alt="Screenshot 2025-06-29 at 02 13 37" src="https://github.com/user-attachments/assets/f2166236-b973-48e2-b744-62a807e2214d" />

-``You'll enter the path to a folder, and the script will look for .txt files and copy them to a Backup folder.``
+``You'll enter the path to a folder, if it exists the script will look for .txt files and copy them to a Backup folder and if it the directory or file does not exist it will fail and exit.
+We use ${..}[0] to prevent errors by making sure at least one file exists before copying. ``

 ---